godfreynolan/DJITutorialsSwift/10-GEOSystem/README.md

 For this demo's tutorial: **DJI GEO System Tutorial**, please refer to <https://developer.dji.com/mobile-sdk/documentation/ios-tutorials/GEODemo.html>.

-The tutorial is currently only available in Objective C, but there are plans to create a swift version.
+The tutorial is currently only available in Objective C.

 ## Feedback